Jackleila/jackleila.github.io/programming/content/posts/first-post.md

 ---
 ### What is Hugo?

 Hugo is an open-source framework to simplify the process of creating static websites.
 We can find a lot of different templates we can use online, which are usually very simple but beautiful.
-Some of them are even pretty original [link](https://github.com/panr/hugo-theme-terminal).
+Some of them are even pretty original [such as this one inspired in Mr. Robot](https://github.com/panr/hugo-theme-terminal).

 Now that we had a brief introduction of what Hugo is, let us make the theory into practice.